Action Arena #1:

 The endeavor in this arena can be seen as a “re-education” challenge, as we must work to produce a cultural shift toward accurate understanding (truth) of this matter of human morality.
 It is to be a long haul, but we can begin it.

-Whom must we educate?—a huge fraction of the citizenry, it appears.
-Prerequisite to all activity is that we acquire expertise to assemble an absolutely indisputable basis for our assertions in the morality domain (the foundations of morality are understood by scholars).
-And, before we seek to educate the media, the politicians and other agents of influence, it is important to firm up understanding within the constituency so brights can more effectively counter “common knowledge” that morals are presented to humanity by a deity through scripture.
-Then, we set forth goals for educational action, articulate clear and soundly based messages (in terms that can be readily understood by lay persons, and especially transmitted via media), build a useful resource “tool box” for brights on the Web for their explanations, and so on.
+When we can articulate and defend a naturalistic basis of morality, then we can proceed to set forth goals for educational action, develop clear and soundly based messages (in terms that can be readily understood by lay persons, and especially transmitted via media), build a useful resource “tool box” for Brights on the Web for their explanations, and so on.
 We must get together both our “subject” and our “lesson plans.”

 A brief sketch outlining project areas for Action Arena #1.